 How many applicants are competing for each job?

-When should I apply for jobs?
+When should I apply for a job?

 Apply as soon as you can — the earlier, the better.
 Some jobs have rolling applications, which means that recruiters and hiring managers will interview potential job candidates and make hiring decisions as applications come in.
 This means that the job could be filled well before the stated deadline, so it’s better to get your foot in the door sooner rather than later.